clojuredocs/guides/articles/language/core_overview.md

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>
 (including images & stylesheets).
 The source is available [on Github](https://github.com/clojuredocs/cds).

+## What Version of Clojure Does This Guide Cover?

+This guide covers Clojure 1.4.

 ## Fundamentals